evansbenj/Reduced-Representation-Workshop/2_BasicUnix.md

 `pwd`

 and then hit `return`.

 This command (short for "print working direcotry" should print out the home directory.
+You should see something like this:

+`/home/username`

 Each forwardslash divides the name of a directory; the directories listed on the right side are inside the ones that are on the left.
 To move to a different directory you can use the change directory command:

 `cd`

 followed by the path (the directory structure) that you want to go to.
 Let's go to the directory that contains the RADseq dataset.
 Please type this:

-`cd` **(add the path here)**
+`cd /home/datasets/2015_Ben_Evans/data`

 Now let see what is in this directory.
 Please type this: